jborrel00/FOT/README.md

 ##Operating the CoolTerm software
 * navigate to the CoolTerm application and launch it
-* click on the Connection menu and select Options...
+* from the toolbar on top select Options...
 *<picture>*
 * under Serial Port Options, navigate to the Port dropdown menu and select usbserial *<picture>*